Tkachenko-School/awesome-js-essentials/part1/article3.md

 One could get around the trick with changing the *Array.prototype* only by avoiding such functions and falling back to *for (for … of)* loops.
 That is ugly, impractical, and potentially impossible.
 Abstracting these or using a library has drawbacks on its own.

 Don't forget that to make a function truly pure, one would need to combine all of those anti-tricks together.
 Imagine how doubleD, now that elegant, would look like, how long it would be, and how it would hurt the readability.

-*If you like this post, please don’t forget to give a 👏 below.
-Every clap notification is a motivational boost for me.*

-*If you would like to learn more, I recently started a YouTube channel about JavaScript.
-I post new video every week, so consider subscribing.
-Be there from the beginning and help me get better.*